secureCodeBox/documentation/docs/contributing/operator.md

 ### Build and Run the Operator

-To build an run the operator you can simply execute `make` in the `operator` directory of this repository:
+To build and run the operator you can simply execute `make` in the `operator` directory of this repository:

 ```bash
 cd operator
 make
 ```

 This will produce the operator as `bin/manager`.
 If you wonder why the operator is named _manager_ (the resulting binary).
 The reason for that is in Kubernetes a combination of more than one _controller_ is called _controller-manager_ or short _manager_.
-In contrast _operator_ is created by the community to name a _controller-manager_ which controls _custom resources_ and hence we use _custom resources_. (see <https://book.kubebuilder.io/> for further information)
+In contrast, _operator_ is created by the community to name a _controller-manager_ which controls _custom resources_ and hence we use _custom resources_. (see <https://book.kubebuilder.io/> for further information)

 To run the operator locally you can simply execute `make run` in the `operator` directory of this repository: